irisnet-ai/android-api-client/README.md

     public static void main(String[] args) {
         AICheckOperationsApi apiInstance = new AICheckOperationsApi();
         UUID configId = null; // UUID | The configuration id from the Basic Configuration operations.
+        String url = null; // String | <s>The url to the image that needs to be checked.</s> Deprecated: Use 'data' parameter instead. <b>This parameter will be removed in future releases.</b>
-        String url = null; // String | The url to the image that needs to be checked.
+        String data = null; // String | The http(s) url or base64 encoded data uri of the image that needs to be checked.
         Integer detail = 1; // Integer | Set the detail level of the response.  * _1_ - The response only contains the _Summary_ and possibly the _Encoded_ schemas for basic information's (better API performance). * _2_ - Additionally lists all broken rules (_BrokenRule_ schema) according to the configuration parameters that were requested. * _3_ - Also shows detections (e.g. _BaseDetection_ schema) that contains extended features to each found object.
         Boolean imageEncode = false; // Boolean | Specifies whether or not to draw an output image that will be delivered in the response body as base64 encoded string.
 The _Encoded_ schema will be available in the response. try {
-            CheckResult result = apiInstance.checkImage(configId, url, detail, imageEncode);
+            CheckResult result = apiInstance.checkImage(configId, url, data, detail, imageEncode);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling AICheckOperationsApi#checkImage");